Kaciras/deasync/README.md

 ### `awaitSync(promise)`

-The `awaitSync` causes execution to pause until a Promise is settled (that is, fulfilled or rejected), and to resume execution of the async function after fulfillment.
+The `awaitSync` causes execution to pause until a Promise is settled (that is, fulfilled or rejected), and to resume execution of after fulfillment.
 When resumed, the returned value of the `awaitSync` is that of the fulfilled Promise.
 If the Promise is rejected, the `awaitSync` throws the rejected value.

 This function is similar with keyword `await` but synchronously.